Athmate09/Athmate/README.md

-# Athmate Website
+# Athmate
-Professional athlete brand store front.
+Athmate is a sportswear brand for athletes.

+This is a basic React + Vite setup for Athmate’s landing page.